mlange-42/Ark.jl/docs/src/manual/systems.md

 ### Abstract system type

-We write and abstract system type.
+We write an abstract system type.
 This is optional, but useful for clarity and to avoid boilerplate.

 ```jldoctest systems; output = false